Steamed Clams.

 Original 1896 Text

-Steamed Clams.
-Clams for steaming should be bought in the shell and always be alive.
+clams one-half cup to four quarts clams hot water melted butter a few drops lemon juice or vinegar Clams for steaming should be bought in the shell and always be alive.
 Wash clams thoroughly, scrubbing with a brush, changing the water several times.
 Put into a large kettle, allowing one-half cup hot water to four quarts clams; cover closely and steam until shells partially open, care being taken that they are not overdone.
 Serve with individual dishes of melted butter.
 Some prefer a few drops of lemon juice or vinegar added to the butter.
 If a small quantity of boiling water is put into the dishes, the melted butter will float on top and remain hot much longer.